joaovicente/spring-cloud-microservices-book/the-first-web-service.md

 > We invoked spring init using `-d` option which defines comma-separated list of dependencies required.
 In this case since we want to create a web service, we picked the web dependency.
 We defined a few other dependencies which we will explore in later chapters when we explore service discovery and declarative REST clients.
 >
 > We also chose to define the groupId and artifactId, but we could have left it to defaults.
-Type `spring help init` to learn more about the defaults and available dependencies
+Type `spring help init` to learn more about the defaults and `spring init --list` to learn about available dependencies.
 >
 > There is another way you can get a template, using Spring Initializr \([http://start.spring.io](http://start.spring.io)\), but I chose to use command line in this book as it is easier to follow step-by-step.